 DOB : August 3, 1993

 Carlton’s forward line is in safe hands, with Darcy Vescio joining the Blues women’s team as a marquee player.
-The 23-year-old full-forward started playing footy when she was five with her brother, going on to win three VWFL premierships with the Darebin Falcons and representing the Victorian state team on two occasions.
+The 23-year-old full-forward started playing footy when they were five with their brother, going on to win three VWFL premierships with the Darebin Falcons and representing the Victorian state team on two occasions.
 After being selected with pick three in the 2014 draft, Vescio has played for the Western Bulldogs for the last two years.
-She is known for her clean hands and regularly puts herself in dangerous positions, making her a handful for opposition defenders.
+They are known for their clean hands and regularly puts theirself in dangerous positions, making them a handful for opposition defenders.
 Vescio has been referred to as a "household name" in Australia by ESPN.

 Vescio had a solid first season coming equal 9th the inaugural best and fairest count.

 Round 8, 2022 Darcy Vescio became the first player in AFLW history to kick 50 goals after she kicked two goals against the GWS Giants.